sylee538/Udacity-Robotics-Software-Engineering/Project1/README.md

 # Project1: Build My World

 ### Goal
-Design a Gazebo World environment including mulitple models and use it as a base for the rest of my projects.
+Design a Gazebo World environment including multiple models and use it as a base for the rest of my projects.

 ### Directory Structure
 ```